One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Experiments

 \subsection{Ablation Study}

 We perform ablation studies to analyze the effectiveness of our framework design.
-The quantitative comparison is presented in Tab.~\ref{table:ablation_hdtf_} and the qualitative results are shown in Fig.~\ref{fig:ablation_design} and Fig.~\ref{fig:ablation_3dtv}.
+The quantitative comparison is presented in Tab.~\ref{table:ablation_hdtf_} and the qualitative results are depicted in Fig.~\ref{fig:ablation_design}, Fig.~\ref{fig:ablation_inpaint} and Fig.~\ref{fig:ablation_3dtv}.

 \textbf{UV Shape Refinement.} According to Tab.~\ref{table:ablation_hdtf_}, removing UV shape refinement (w/o $\Delta \mathbf{p}_{uv}$) degrades the overall performance, as we cannot obtain a more accurate 3D position to sample the appropriate features from the full-head tri-plane and the 2D image features.
-Fig.~\ref{fig:ablation_design} shows clear boundary artifacts and blurry hair in the rendered frames without UV shape refinement.
+Fig.~\ref{fig:ablation_design} shows blurry teeth and hair as well as clear boundary artifacts in the rendered frames without UV shape refinement.

 \textbf{Local UV Feature Maps.} Tab.~\ref{table:ablation_hdtf_} and Fig.~\ref{fig:ablation_design} show that we can hardly preserve the identity from the input source image without using local UV feature maps (w/o $\{\mathbf{F}_{l}^i\}_{i=1}^N$), with a significant drop in CSIM.
 Although the full-head tri-plane is inverted from the source image, it cannot preserve appearance details, as the dimension of the inverted latent code and the tri-plane resolution are limited.
-We cannot reconstruct faithful 3D head avatars without using local UV feature maps.
+We cannot reconstruct faithful 3D head avatars without using local UV feature maps, which confirms the importance of inpainting based on them.

-\textbf{Symmetric UV Space Feature Fusion.} We utilize a transformer-based UV feature fusion strategy with symmetry prior.
+\textbf{Symmetric UV-Space Inpainting.} We utilize a transformer-based UV feature inpainting strategy with a symmetry prior.
 We analyze its effectiveness by removing the transformer (w/o $\mathcal{T}$) and removing symmetric operations (w/o Sym.) respectively.

 When the transformer is removed, the symmetric local UV features are directly fused with the global UV features without filtering out potential errors in 3D projection, which decreases the overall performance as shown in Tab.~\ref{table:ablation_hdtf_}.
-We can observe that the eyebrow is distorted and artifacts appear at the eye in Fig.~\ref{fig:ablation_design}, which is caused by inaccurate 3D projections at face boundaries.
+We can observe that the teeth are blurry and artifacts appear at the eye in Fig.~\ref{fig:ablation_design}, which is caused by inaccurate 3D projections.